TAT-1: History

-In May 1957, TAT-1 was used to transmit a concert by the singer and civil rights activist, Paul Robeson performing in New York to St Pancras Town Hall in London.
+In May 1957, TAT-1 was used to transmit a concert by the singer and civil rights activist Paul Robeson, performing in New York, to St Pancras Town Hall in London.
 Due to McCarthyism, Robeson's passport had been withdrawn by the United States authorities in 1950.
-Unable to accept numerous invitations to perform abroad, he stated "We have to learn the hard way that there is another way to sing".
-The 15 minute connection, which required a music quality circuit, cost £300 (~£6,500 as of 2015).
-Robeson performed this way again in October 1957 when he linked up to the Grand Pavilion, Porthcawl, Wales, fulfilling an invitation to the eistedfodd there.
-A 10-inch record featuring selections from the event entitled Transatlantic Exchange was issued by South Wales area of the National Union of Mineworkers as a fundraiser and protest at Robeson's treatment.
+Unable to accept numerous invitations to perform abroad, he stated, "We have to learn the hard way that there is another way to sing."
+The 15 minute connection, which required a music-quality circuit, cost £300 (~£6,500 as of 2015).
+Robeson performed this way again in October 1957 when he linked up to the Grand Pavilion, Porthcawl, Wales, fulfilling an invitation to the eisteddfod there.
+A 10-inch record featuring selections from the event, entitled Transatlantic Exchange, was issued by South Wales area of the National Union of Mineworkers as a fundraiser and protest at Robeson's treatment.

-After the success of TAT-1, a number of other TAT cables were laid and TAT-1 was retired in 1978.
+After the success of TAT-1, a number of other TAT cables were laid, and TAT-1 was retired in 1978.

-The TAT-1 was named an IEEE Milestone in 2006.
+The TAT-1 was named an IEEE milestone in 2006.